xslittlegrass/CarND-Advanced-Lane-Lines/README.md

 * Determine the curvature of the lane and vehicle position with respect to center.
 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

+In the following, each step in the pipeline are explained in details.

 [//]: # (Image References)